hjicks/gaproject/proposal.md

 ## Introduction
-In last few decades, virtualization has become one of the most important aspects of modern computing, from servers, to desktops and embedded solutions for isolation capabilities, ease of use and security gains attained by the hypervisors and virtual machines.
+In last few decades, virtualization has become one of the most important aspects of modern computing, from servers, to desktops and embedded solutions for isolation capabilities, ease of use and security gains attained by the virtual machines.

-OpenBSD operating system, while fairly well known for its security oriented software stack (OpenSSH, `doas`, LibreSSL and the pf firewall to name a few) have historically been behind in the virtualization until the arrival of [*vmm*(4)](https://openbsd.org/vmm) driver and [*vmd*(8)](https://man.openbsd.org/vmd) daemon in 2016.
+OpenBSD operating system, while fairly well known for its security oriented software stack (OpenSSH, `doas`, LibreSSL and the pf firewall to name a few) have historically been behind other in the virtualization until the arrival of [*vmm*(4)](https://openbsd.org/vmm) driver and [*vmd*(8)](https://man.openbsd.org/vmd) daemon in 2016.
 While this stack works fairly well for what it promises to offer, it only focuses on few specific workflows.
 For example it only offers